Warlpiri people: Language

 The Warlpiri language is a member of the Ngumpin-Yapa subgroup of the Pama-Nyungan family of languages.
 The name Yapa comes from the word for "person", and is also used by the Warlpiri people to refer to themselves, as Indigenous people rather than "kardiya" (non-Indigenous).
 (Note: yapa means 'black Aboriginal person' now, as opposed to kardiya, white man.)

 The closest relative to Warlpiri is Warlmanpa.
 It has four main dialects; Yuendumu Warlpiri, in the south-west, Willowra Warlpiri, in the central area, around the Lander River, the northern dialect, Lajamanu Warlpiri, and the eastern dialect Wakirti Warlpiri, spoken on the Hanson River.
 Most Warlpiri-speakers are bilingual or multilingual, English being their second, or perhaps third, fourth or fifth language.
 The younger generation of Warlpiri people at Lajamanu have developed a new language, light Warlpiri, based on an amalgamation of words and syntax from Warlpiri, English and Kriol.
 Many also speak other languages, such as Arrernte, Jaru, Western Desert Language, Warumungu.

-Warlpiri Sign Language (Rdaka-rdaka) is also an important component of Warlpiri communication, as many of 600 distinct signs being used.
+The Warlpiri also have an extensive non-verbal language, namely Warlpiri Sign Language (Rdaka-rdaka) which is employed by recently bereaved women who may not speak aloud in Warlpiri itself.
+An important component of Warlpiri communication in these contexts, its users employ as many of 600 distinct signs.